Bedrooms 3, Sleeps 6, Ratings 4 9.8/10

 Reclining sunloungers with cushions and personal beach towels for each guest

 There is ample parking in the grounds of the villa for at least 5 cars, with further parking nearby

 This villa is perfect for an 'away from it all' holiday with easy access to all facilities as required.
 A perfect place for discerning adults who enjoy the tranquil surrounds of a residential village.

 Due to some terracing in the garden the villa is not suitable for very small children (toddlers)

-The price for the villa is inclusive of post holiday cleaning, heating and each guest is provided with a bath towel, hand towel and beach towel.
+The price for the villa is inclusive of post-holiday cleaning, heating and each guest is provided with a bath towel, a hand towel and a beach towel.